Hyphens and Dashes

 What Are Hyphens?

-Using a prefix can change the meaning of the main parts.
-Prefixes are joined to the main noun or verb by a hyphen.
+Using a prefix can change the meaning of the root word.
+Some prefixes are joined to a root noun or verb using a hyphen.
 Here are a few examples:

 Forming Compound Nouns